Scientific Infrastructure Support for Consolidated Innovative Nuclear Research Funding Program

-Additionally, since NSUF Integration is an important consideration for all infrastructure investments, applicants should demonstrate the ability to integrate equipment into the Nuclear Science User Facilities program to: create new NSUF partner facilities or bolster capabilities at existing NSUF partner facilities.
-All applicants should review the NSUF Capabilities and Partners at: NSUF.INL.gov (partners) and NSUF-Infrastructure.INL.gov (capabilities).
+Additionally, since the awarded capabilities should be able to facilitate as much research as possible, NSUF integration is an important consideration for all infrastructure investments.
+Applicants should demonstrate the ability to integrate equipment into the Nuclear Science User Facilities program to either create new NSUF partner facilities or bolster capabilities at existing NSUF partner facilities.

 2009-2016 NEUP Integration Office, under the Infrastructure tab